Chart Color Schemes

 Employment drivers in Doveton are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Construction had particularly notable concentration with employment levels at 1.9 times the regional average.
-Conversely, professional & technical services showed lower representation at 3.8% versus the regional average of 10.1%.
-The area offers limited local employment opportunities as indicated by Census data.
+Construction employment levels were particularly high, at 1.9 times the regional average.
+Conversely, professional & technical services showed lower representation at 3.8%, compared to the regional average of 10.1%.
+Employment opportunities locally appeared limited, as indicated by the count of Census working population versus resident population.
 During the year to September 2025, employment levels increased by 3.9% and labour force increased by 4.6%, causing the unemployment rate to rise by 0.6 percentage points.
-In comparison, Greater Melbourne saw employment grow by 3.0%, labour force expand by 3.3%, and unemployment rise by 0.3 percentage points.
-State-level data as of 25-Nov shows VIC employment grew by 1.13% year-on-year with the state unemployment rate at 4.7%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Doveton.
-These projections estimate national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates between industry sectors.
-Applying these projections to Doveton's employment mix suggests local employment should increase by 5.7% over five years and 12.3% over ten years.
+In Greater Melbourne, employment grew by 3.0%, labour force expanded by 3.3%, and unemployment rose by 0.3 percentage points.
+National employment forecasts from May-25 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Doveton's employment mix suggests local employment should increase by 5.7% over five years and 12.3% over ten years, although this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.

 Frequently Asked Questions - Employment